GitBrincie212/ChronoGrapher/README.md

 5. **Adaptive Crash-Resistant Durability:** Never lose task progress and state, with its revolutionary persistence model.
 Guaranteeing high durability and low overhead in performance, developers should never worry about failures.

-**Get started in 30 seconds**, with a simple "Hello World" example in ChronoGrapher written in Rust (≥ 1.92v) (other languages look similar):
+**Get started in 30 seconds**, with a simple "Hello World" example in ChronoGrapher written in Rust (≥ 1.92v).
+Other languages look similar):
 ```rust
 use chronographer::prelude::*;